chrishokamp/neural_mt/README.md

 **Install Anaconda and cutting edge theano for Blocks+Fuel**

-To run blocks+Fuel we used Anaconda. **DANGER** this will spoil the Grondhog installation. hd5 stuff wont work anymore.
-It also shares the same .theanorc and .theano/ folders and a fix is needed (see below)
+To run blocks+Fuel install Anaconda.

+**DANGER**: this will create a separate python install but still will spoil the Groundhog installation.
+We are not sure why, but a possible explanation is that both installations share the same .theanorc and .theano/ folders.
+Theano in Groundhog will work again of the same fix in ~/.theanorc as for Blocks is applied (see below).
+However, hd5 wont work anymore.

 **Important**: Switch from zsh to bash!

-Copied the cuda paths from ~/.zshrc into ~/.bashrc
+Copy the cuda paths from ~/.zshrc into ~/.bashrc

     export PATH=/usr/local/cuda/bin:$PATH
     export LD_LIBRARY_PATH=/usr/local/cuda/lib64:/usr/local/cudnn